 If you live in Arizona you are in luck, Arizona has the best knife laws of all 50 states.
+There are no illegal pocket knives in Arizona.
 Basically, you can own any type of blade you want and carry it concealed or in the open without worry.
 There are no municipal laws so you won’t have to worry about cops the next town over harassing you for something that is legal in your home town.

 Outside of what is listed above, it is illegal to use a knife to commit a behavior that is already illegal.
 What this means is that it is illegal to rob a bank with a knife and you will be penalized more severely than if you robbed a bank without a weapon.
 You can read the law here.